How Do Life Insurance Companies Make Money?

 Other Factors Influencing Life Insurer Profits in Canada

-Product mix – The blend of term, whole life, universal life, and other policy types an insurer sells impacts profitability.
+• Product mix: The blend of term, whole life, universal life, and other policy types that an insurer sells impacts profitability.

-Investment portfolio – The exact composition and performance of an insurer’s invested assets plays a major role in profitability, especially during market volatility.
+• Investment portfolio: The exact composition and performance of an insurer’s invested assets play a major role in profitability, especially during market volatility.

-Economic risks – Recessions and market shocks like the COVID-19 pandemic can simultaneously depress investment returns and drive higher policy lapses.
+• Economic risks: Recessions and market shocks, such as the COVID-19 pandemic, can simultaneously depress investment returns and increase policy lapses.

 As we’ve seen, life insurance companies generate profits through a multi-faceted business model.
 By collecting premiums, investing strategically, and managing risk through underwriting, insurers aim to remain financially stable and fulfill their promises to policyholders.